therolfe/Python/README.md

 # Python
-A collection of Machine Learning examples using python - This is a work in progress and is being updated on a regular basis
+A collection of Machine Learning examples using python - This is a work in progress and is being updated on a regular basis - Last updated on 27 June.

 For this collection of examples I have chosen to use local Irish datasets for analysis whenever possible.
 I have created this repository so that I can demonstrate my abilities in the areas of Machine Learning, Graphing and Data Analysis using Python.